CryptoDevelopmentServices/vanitygen-plus/README.md

 A list of all the supported crypto coins will be output.

 Choose your coin from the list noting the ARGUMENT needed for the coin located in the left hand column.
-For TR3B it is simply TR3B.
+For EGG it is simply EGG.
 For Bitcoin it is BTC.
 Etc...

-**Now lets generate a TR3B address with the prefix "ASTRA":**
+**Now lets generate a EGG address with the prefix "EGG":**
-Linux CPU: `./vanitygen -C TR3B -o results.txt -i -k ASTRA`
+Linux CPU: `./vanitygen -C EGG -o results.txt -i -k EGG`
-Linux GPU: `./oclvanitygen -C TR3B -o results.txt -i -k ASTRA`
+Linux GPU: `./oclvanitygen -C EGG -o results.txt -i -k EGG`
-Windows CPU: `vanitygen.exe -C TR3B -o results.txt -i -k ASTRA`
+Windows CPU: `vanitygen.exe -C EGG -o results.txt -i -k EGG`
-Windows GPU: `oclvanitygen.exe -C TR3B -o results.txt -i -k ASTRA`
+Windows GPU: `oclvanitygen.exe -C EGG -o results.txt -i -k EGG`

- * `-C TR3B` : Chooses the ASTRA coin
+ * `-C EGG` : Chooses the EGG coin
  * `-o results.txt` : saves the matches to results.txt
  * `-i` : case-Insensitive(do not add this flag to match exact case)
  * `-k` : keep going even after match is found(do not add this flag to stop after the first match)
- * `ASTRA` : the address you are searching for(TR3B addresses start with "A")
+ * `EGG` : the address you are searching for(EGG addresses start with "A")

 Example output of above command:

-* Generating TR3B Address
+* Generating EGG Address
 * Difficulty: 4553521
-* TR3B Pattern: ASTRA
+* EGG Pattern: EGG
-* TR3B Address: ASTRAKXaGBcL8tHQDgmhp3kLFF4EwA6KZh
+* EGG Address: EGGKXaGBcL8tHQDgmhp3kLFF4EwA6KZh
-* TR3B Privkey: 3o7Lt4GBeXrTcDzMqLHrHSjHMLGpbSu46BpnssQNGHAoW1yEJ9W
+* EGG Privkey: 3o7Lt4GBeXrTcDzMqLHrHSjHMLGpbSu46BpnssQNGHAoW1yEJ9W

 **If you have dependency errors on Linux